-With people distracted and busy this holiday season, bad guys are taking advantage by pretending to be familiar retailers with questions or concerns related to online orders.
+We’re all getting more comfortable with shopping online and more of us are doing it earlier this holiday season.
+Bad guys are taking advantage by pretending to be familiar retailers with questions or concerns related to online orders.
 Don’t let your guard down, even if they threaten to stop delivery.

 HOW IT WORKS

 Someone will call, text or email claiming to be from one of the biggest names in retail and telling you there is a problem you need to address.
 They may use a number of tactics: